SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ```

 ### -Name

-Specifies the distribution names of distributions to be exported.
+Specifies the name of a distribution to be terminated.
-Wildcards are permitted.

 ```yaml
 Type: String[]